TheKevJames/web/reviews/README.rst

 `The Truth of the Sith`_                        FanFic(Star Wars), RatFic               A five-minute read -- Palpatine tells Anakin a story about the force.
 Very interesting take on the Force / Dark Side / Light Side / etc.
 `The Two Year Emperor`_                         FanFic(D&D), RatFic                     A guy gets thrown into a D&D universe to act as the emperor of a country.
 Fun, munchkin-ey story.
 `The Waves Arisen`_                             FanFic(Naruto), Rational                What if Naruto grew up smart and curious?
 A defining work of the RatFic genre, absolutely worth a read.
+`The World Waits on Evil`_                      SI                                      An interesting premise -- the SI protagonist gets body-swapped into a Lich Dread Lord of a fantasy realm.
+It had me going for a while, but I eventually lost interest.
+It has a lot of good, but also some very dry digressions into boring minutia.
 `Threadbare`_                                   LitRPG                                  A cute story about a teddy-bear who gains sentience in a LitRPG world.
 Very light-hearted, fun read.
 `Three Worlds Collide`_                         SciFi, RatFic                           Short and highly recommended.
 "The kind of classic fifties-era first-contact story that Jonathan Swift might have written, if Jonathan Swift had had a background in game theory." -Peter Watts
 `Time Braid`_                                   FanFic(Naruto), RatFic                  Time-looping power-creep crackfic with some occasional fucked up subject matter.
 That said, it somehow manages to be a great read despite the previous sentence.